stegiopast/ClearFinder/README.md

 ```

 ### 2. Download conda if not installed
-  -> For linux 64 based distributions use the following code snippet, otherwise visit anaconda.com and follow the installation instructions
+  -> For linux x86_64 based distributions use the following code snippet, otherwise visit anaconda.com and follow the installation instructions for your distribution.

 ```
 cd ~